sfandres94/uex-git/README.md

 ```

 ## Gitignore
 Difference between .gitignore rules with and without trailing slash like /dir and /dir/: [Link](https://stackoverflow.com/questions/17888695/difference-between-gitignore-rules-with-and-without-trailing-slash-like-dir-an)

 ## Tagging

-Like most VCSs, Git has the ability to tag specific points in a repository’s history as being important.
-Typically, people use this functionality to mark release points (v1.0, v2.0 and so on).
+Like most VCSs, Git can tag specific points in a repository’s history as being important.
+Typically, people use this functionality to mark release points (v1.0, v2.0, and so on).

 Listing the existing tags in Git is straightforward.
-Just type git tag (with optional -l or --list):
+Just type the following with optional `-l` or `--list`:
 ```
 git tag
 ```